Explore our article library of tips and how-tos.

 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

-The best way to keep up with some of the hottest trends in home renovation is to follow some great content creators.
+At Pat Noble Lumber, we believe that the best way to keep up with some of the hottest trends in home renovation is to follow some great content creators.
 Here are some bloggers whose content will teach and inspire you in your own home improvement journey.

 The Woodwards bought their first home not quite knowing what they were getting into.
 It ended up needing a complete renovation, which they undertook themselves over the course of two years, learning along the way.
 Now, with the two of them having completed five whole-house renovations, they are almost experts in the field.